binlab/docker-socket-proxy/README.md

 This fork tries to provide an even more granular approach to the [original](tecnativa/docker-socket-proxy) and [fluencelab's fork](https://github.com/fluencelabs/docker-socket-proxy).

-This fork tries to provide an up to date version of [fluencelabs/docker-socket-proxy](https://github.com/fluencelabs/docker-socket-proxy).

 ## What?

 This is a security-enhanced proxy for the Docker Socket.